Documentation

 The getFixtures() API is tricky to work with.

 To create renderer URLs for each fixture, all fixture modules are imported in order to retrieve the fixture names of Multi-Fixtures.
 Fixture modules are non-standard (JSX or TypeScript) and often expect a DOM environment.
-Thus calling getFixtures() in a Node.js environment isn't straightforward and Jest with "jsdom" testEnvironment (opens in a new tab) is the de facto way of using this API.
+Thus calling getFixtures() in a Node.js environment isn't straightforward and Jest with "jsdom" testEnvironment (opens in a new tab) used to be the de facto way of using this API.

 Jest brings an array of problems due to its limitations: